-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Hammamet 2016),

 considering

-the importance of telecommunications and information and communication technologies (ICT) for political, economic, social and cultural progress;
+the importance of telecommunications and of information and communication technologies (ICT) for political, economic, social and cultural progress;

-a significant part of the infrastructure needed to help bridge the digital divide between developed and developing countries involves various wireless technologies;
+in the framework of telecommunications/ICTs to help bridge the digital divide between developed and developing countries a significant part of the infrastructure needed involves various wireless technologies;

-that there is a need to inform the public of the potential effects of exposure to electromagnetic fields (EMFs);

-d) that an enormous amount of research has been carried out regarding wireless systems and health, and many independent expert committees have reviewed this research;
+c) that an enormous amount of research has been carried out regarding wireless systems and health, and many independent expert committees have reviewed this research;

-e) that the International Commission on Non-Ionizing Radiation Protection (ICNIRP), the International Electrotechnical Commission (IEC) and the Institute of Electrical and Electronics Engineers (IEEE) are three among a number of pre-eminent international bodies in establishing measurement methodologies for assessing human exposure to EMF, and they already cooperate with many standards bodies and industry forums;
+d) that the International Commission on Non-Ionizing Radiation Protection (ICNIRP), the International Electrotechnical Commission (IEC) and the Institute of Electrical and Electronics Engineers (IEEE) are three among a number of pre-eminent international bodies in establishing measurement methodologies for assessing human exposure to EMF, and they already cooperate with many standards bodies and industry forums;

-f) that the World Health Organization (WHO) has issued fact sheets regarding EMF issues, including mobile terminals, base stations and wireless networks, referencing ICNIRP standards;
+e) that the World Health Organization (WHO) has issued fact sheets regarding EMF issues, including mobile terminals, base stations and wireless networks, referencing ICNIRP standards;

-g) Resolution 176 (Guadalajara, 2010) of the Plenipotentiary Conference, on human exposure to and measurement of electromagnetic fields;
+f) Resolution 176 (Rev. Busan, 2014) of the Plenipotentiary Conference, on human exposure to and measurement of electromagnetic fields;

-h) Resolution 62 (Hyderabad, 2010) of the World Telecommunication Development Conference, on measurement concerns related to human exposure to electromagnetic fields,
+gh) Resolution 62 (Rev. Dubai , 2012) of the World Telecommunication Development Conference, on measurement concerns related to human exposure to electromagnetic fields,

-c) that it is essential to keep the public informed about the
+i) that it is essential to keep the public informed about the potential effects of human exposure to electromagnetic fields (EMF).

 recognizing